Skip Navigation

 The teaching on all modules was practical and interactive, so I enjoyed them all.
 The course consists of compulsory and optional modules.
 Through lectures, essays, blogging and presentation of our selected topics to the class, we shared our experiences with each other.

 On a field trip to Amsterdam I learned about children’s lived experiences and their curriculum.
-We visited many historical places, such as Anne Frank’s house, Jood Museum, the Portuguese Synagogue, and Ruks Museum, along with the opportunity to explore Amsterdam.
+We visited many historical places, such as the Anne Frank House, Joods Museum, the Portuguese Synagogue, and Rijks Museum, along with the opportunity to explore Amsterdam.

 I intend to pursue work with charity organization in children and young people’s services.
 This is a job route where I’ll be able to have a positive impact on people’s lives, especially those most vulnerable.